Introduction

 \[

-\sum_{i=1}^N \sum_{j=1}^N c_i c_j \mathcal{K}(\boldsymbol{x}_i, \boldsymbol{x}_j) \geq 0
+\sum_{i=1}^N \sum_{j=1}^N c_i c_j \mathcal{K}(\boldsymbol{x}_i, \boldsymbol{x}_j) \geq 0.

 \]

-This means that the corresponding Gram matrix
+Equivalently, the Gram matrix

-value \(\mathcal{K}(\boldsymbol{x}_i, \boldsymbol{x}_j)\) to be nonnegative.
+\(\mathcal{K}(\boldsymbol{x}_i, \boldsymbol{x}_j)\) to be nonnegative; only the quadratic form

 We often focus on stationary kernels, which depend only on the difference between inputs,